 Approx. 17 acres

 This area is centrally located and covers lots or portions of lots with established/ historic commercial land uses, and/or frontage on Bishop’s Lodge Road and/or Tesuque Village Road within the village core.

-Due to the higher density and intensity of the area, the following improvements are recommended:
+The area is envisioned to continue as mixed-use village center supporting neighborhood scale retail and commercial uses, community facilities and open space.Due to the higher density and intensity of the area, the following improvements are recommended:

 Improved wastewater treatment: This may be in conjunction with a future community wastewater treatment facility, sanitation district or satellite system that serves the elementary school and homes located in the Griego Hill Traditional Village District.